 Students pursuing Honors in Economics are required to take ECON 399.

 FDR SS1 Credits 3 Faculty Staff

 Open only to students who have not taken ECON 101 and/or ECON 102.
-Economics is the study of how a society (individuals, firms, and governments) allocates scarce resources to the production and consumption of goods and services.
+Economics is the study of how a society (individuals, firms, and governments) allocates scarce resources.
 The course includes a survey of the fundamental principles used to approach microeconomic questions of consumer behavior, firm behavior, market outcomes, market structure, and microeconomic policy, and macroeconomic questions of performance of the aggregate economy, including unemployment, inflation, growth, and monetary and fiscal policies.

 - or both

 FDR SS1 Credits 3 Prerequisite Open only to members of the Class of 2020 and earlier Faculty Staff